israelramosm/java-services/README.md

 ## Careful

-Remember add dependencies to use annotations and every implementation in springboot framework
+Remember add dependencies to use annotations and every implementation in springboot framework in build.gradle

 '''
 implementation 'org.springframework.boot:spring-boot-starter'